hash-uri/hash-uri/README.md

 The hash URI scheme is intended to address perceived flaws in other content address formats.

+Because content addresses can be resolved in many ways, applications are encouraged to support as many address formats as possible (when they aren't "salted" or overly application-specific).

 **[URNs](https://tools.ietf.org/html/rfc2141)**
 - No content hash URN type was ever [registered](https://www.iana.org/assignments/urn-namespaces/urn-namespaces.xhtml).
 - All standard URN types (such as `urn:isbn:`) are not content hashes and cannot be feasibly supported by a purely content addressing system.